Help visitors explore your content by displaying links to other related posts to your blog posts.

 Use a template with built-in related posts

-Which related posts display depends on your Blog Page content, but the template considers these attributes when selecting posts:
+Which related posts display depends on your blog page content, but the template considers these attributes when choosing posts:

 - Blog post titles

-Note: Related posts are automatically generated on these templates.
+Tip: Related posts are automatically generated on these templates.
 It isn't possible to edit or change related post links.
-For further control over which posts display, disable related posts and use the Summary Block method below.
+For more control over which posts display, disable related posts and use the summary block method above.